 Unauthorized actions undertaken by agents or representatives without proper authority expose both the individual and the entity to significant legal and operational risks.
 Unauthorized transactions may result in the entity disputing contractual obligations, yet liability exposure can still arise, particularly if third parties acted in good faith.
 Consequences often include reputational damage, financial losses, and potential litigation.
 Key considerations include:

-• The entity’s right to disavow unauthorized commitments, protecting itself from unintended obligations.
+- The entity’s right to disavow unauthorized commitments, protecting itself from unintended obligations.

-• The personal liability of agents who exceed their granted authority, which may involve indemnification claims.
+- The personal liability of agents who exceed their granted authority, which may involve indemnification claims.

-• The risk of third-party claims if reliance on apparent authority is established.
+- The risk of third-party claims if reliance on apparent authority is established.

 Understanding these limitations is crucial to mitigate unauthorized actions and manage associated liability exposure effectively.

-Impact of Bylaws and Operating Agreements
+How Do Bylaws and Operating Agreements Affect Binding Power?

-Although bylaws and operating agreements primarily serve as internal governance documents, their provisions significantly influence the scope and limitations of an entity’s legal authority to bind itself in external transactions.
+Bylaws and operating agreements primarily serve as internal governance documents, but their provisions significantly influence the scope and limitations of an entity’s legal authority to bind itself in external transactions.
 These documents delineate the roles, responsibilities, and decision-making powers of officers, directors, or members, thereby defining who may legally act on behalf of the entity.
 The bylaws impact the delegation of authority, specifying whether binding powers rest with certain officers or require collective approval.
 Similarly, operating agreements in limited liability companies establish protocols for contractual commitments and financial obligations.
 Deviations from these internal rules can affect the entity’s ability to enforce agreements or hold agents accountable.
-Consequently, a clear and comprehensive articulation within bylaws and operating agreements is critical to prevent ambiguity regarding authority.
+A clear and comprehensive articulation within bylaws and operating agreements is critical to prevent ambiguity regarding authority.
 While these documents do not directly create external rights, they shape internal consent, which courts may consider when evaluating the legitimacy of binding actions undertaken by representatives of the entity.

 When an individual acts beyond the scope of their granted authority, the entity may face significant legal repercussions.
 Unauthorized transactions can expose the entity to liability risks, undermining contractual obligations and financial stability.
 The entity might be held accountable for actions it did not explicitly approve, leading to potential disputes and litigation.
 Key consequences include:

-• Enforcement challenges: Third parties may contest contracts, claiming the entity did not consent to unauthorized transactions.
+- Enforcement challenges: Third parties may contest contracts, claiming the entity did not consent to unauthorized transactions.

-• Internal liability: The individual who exceeded authority may face personal liability or disciplinary measures.
+- Internal liability: The individual who exceeded authority may face personal liability or disciplinary measures.

-• Reputational harm: Unauthorized actions can damage the entity’s credibility and stakeholder trust.
+- Reputational harm: Unauthorized actions can damage the entity’s credibility and stakeholder trust.

-Ultimately, entities must implement robust controls to limit authority and promptly address unauthorized acts to mitigate exposure to liability risks.
+Entities must implement robust controls to limit authority and promptly address unauthorized acts to mitigate exposure to liability risks.
 Legal frameworks often distinguish between apparent authority and actual authority, with unauthorized actions potentially voidable, emphasizing the importance of clear delegation and oversight in binding the entity.

-Authority in Partnerships and Limited Liability Companies
+How Does Binding Authority Work in Partnerships and LLCs?

-Entity Type Source of Authority Scope of Authority
+| Entity Type | Source of Authority | Scope of Authority |

-General Partnership Partnership Agreement & Statutes Broad authority in ordinary business
+| General Partnership | Partnership Agreement & Statutes | Broad authority in ordinary business |

-Limited Partnership Limited Partners have limited authority; General Partners have full authority Limited partners cannot bind the entity
+| Limited Partnership | Limited Partners have limited authority; General Partners have full authority | Limited partners cannot bind the entity |

-Manager-Managed LLC Operating Agreement Managers hold authority as defined
+| Manager-Managed LLC | Operating Agreement | Managers hold authority as defined |

-Member-Managed LLC Operating Agreement Members exercise authority collectively or individually
+| Member-Managed LLC | Operating Agreement | Members exercise authority collectively or individually |

 In both entities, clearly defined partnership authority and LLC governance structures are crucial to delineate who legally binds the entity.